|The Public Paperfolding History Project

 Geometric exercises and the paper plane

 On 27th June 1958 an article by staff journalist Meyer Berger was printed in the New York Times under the title 'Origami, the Ancient Art of Paper-Folding, Has Gramercy Square Disciple' which was about Lillian Oppenheimer and her interest in paperfolding.
-I have not been able to find the full text of this article but according to Laura Rosenberg (www.forum.foldingdidactics.com/viewtopic.php?t=42) it contains the words 'Her literature tells her that great men have been, or are, folders - Leonardo da Vinci, Shelley, the magician Houdini, Professor Unamuno...'
+It contains the words 'Her literature tells her that great men have been, or are, folders - Leonardo da Vinci, Shelley, the magician Houdini, Professor Unamuno...'
 'Her literature', in this context, is quite possibly the words by Roy Campbell quoted above.

-Laura Rosenberg also states that Meyer Berger's article inspired Edward Kallop to organise an exhibition about paperfolding at the Cooper Union Museum of the Arts and Decoration, where he worked.
-This exhibition took place in 1959.
-In the Introduction to the exhibition catalogue Edward Kallop wrote:
+In 1959 Edward Kallop organised an exhibition about paperfolding, titled 'Plane Geometry and Fancy Figures', at the Cooper Union Museum of the Arts and Decoration, where he worked.
+In the Introduction to the exhibition catalogue he wrote:

 This information is amplified in the notes: